SlightlyCodic/High-Performance-Vision-Language-Model-Under-50M-Parameters/README.md

 > We observed that **ConvFFN > MLP** and **K=2 > K=1** consistently; multi-caption notably boosts **I→T**, while ConvFFN improves both directions.

-If you want to publish extended ablations (e.g., recipe comparisons and ConvFFN-only runs), add a `RESULTS.md`.

 ---

 ## Tips & Troubleshooting